cablelabs/snaps-openstack/doc/source/install/install.md

 ```

 This will install Kolla OpenStack service on host machines.
 Your OpenStack
-installation will start and will get completed in ~40 minutes.
+installation will start and will get completed in about an hour.
+>Note: Since the deployment takes long, you probably want to run it within a screen session.

 ### 4.2 VLAN Tenant Network Configuration